 1. Make Sure You’re Shopping Around

-When it comes to shopping online it is important that you take the time to shop around.
+When it comes to shopping online, you must take the time to shop around.
 Whilst it may be tempting to buy a product the first place you see it, it’s much better to have a look across a couple of different retailers to compare the price.
 When shopping around and doing your research, make sure you’re checking the delivery charges too – they can often catch you out!

 2. Leave Things In Your Basket For A Couple Days

 A secret little tip that is great for shopping online is leaving the items you want in your basket for a couple of days.
 Most companies now use marketing automation, which will show them when someone has items in their basket but hasn’t checked out.
-To help retain these customers and get a sale, after a couple of days the marketing automation software will send out an email with a discount code.
+After a couple of days, the marketing automation software will send out an email with a discount code to help retain these customers and get a sale.
 It’s a great way to save on something you would have been purchasing anyway!

 3. Look For Discount Codes And Offers

 Before you commit to a purchase, make sure you’re searching around for discount codes and offers.
-Whilst this may seem difficult if you don’t know where to look, there are lots of sites like NetVoucherCodes.co.uk that gather all of the current discount codes together in one place.
+Whilst this may seem not easy if you don’t know where to look, there are many sites like NetVoucherCodes.co.uk that gather all of the current discount codes together in one place.
 With categories and an easy-to-use search bar, you could find out whether or not there are any active discounts for the product you’re buying within seconds.

 4. Wait For National Holidays And Special Occasions